Board elections open April 10

 The Board of the BCI Society consists of 12 seats.
-Three members are Officers:
+Four members are Officers:

-Seats are associated with specific categories as described below.
-For this election cycle, to ensure a balanced representation of the different BCI fields, the Board has decided to open 1 seats for the implantable fields (IC/IO) and 2 seats for the non-invasive fields (NC/NO).
+Four seats are open for elections.
+Seats are associated with specific categories.
+For this election cycle, to ensure a balanced BCI fields representation, the board has decided to open 2 seats for the implantable BCI fields (IC/IO) and 2 for the non-invasive fields (NC/NO).

 NC: Non-invasive Control (restoring or replacing movement or communication)